pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 Conclusion: Except for the sudden dip in the middle of the last validation curve, I found that the white padding provided more stable training and validation curves.
 Hence, I decided to continue using only the White-Padded version of pre-processed images.

-Since I am using Google Collab Pro not HiperGator, usable RAM is around 20 GB, and so I decided not to use the 512x512 resized images due to low RAM.
+Since I am using Google Collab Pro, not HiperGator, usable RAM is around 20 GB, and so I decided not to use the 512x512 resized images due to low RAM.

 The preliminary results show that 128x128 sized images were providing better results than the 224x224 images.
 Since I was already getting 97% accuracy with a simple model, I thought there would be no point in using large architectures or pretrained models that prefer 224x224 sized images.
 However, later I decided to use 224x224 pixel images with the large architectures.